Tikal: Tikal and Teotihuacan

-As early as 200 AD Teotihuacan had embassies in Tikal.
+As early as 200 AD, Teotihuacan had embassies in Tikal.

-The fourteenth king of Tikal was Chak Tok Ich'aak (Great Jaguar Paw).
-Chak Tok Ich'aak built a palace that was preserved and developed by later rulers until it became the core of the Central Acropolis.
-Little is known about Chak Tok Ich'aak except that he was killed on 14 January 378 AD.
-On the same day, Siyah K’ak' (Fire Is Born) arrived from the west, having passed through El Peru, a site to the west of Tikal, on 8 January.
+The fourteenth king of Tikal was Chak Tok Ichʼaak (Great Jaguar Paw).
+Chak Tok Ichʼaak built a palace that was preserved and developed by later rulers until it became the core of the Central Acropolis.
+Little is known about Chak Tok Ichʼaak except that he was killed on 14 January 378 AD.
+On the same day, Siyaj Kʼakʼ (Fire Is Born) arrived from the west, having passed through El Peru, a site to the west of Tikal, on 8 January.
 On Stela 31 he is named as "Lord of the West".
-Siyah K’ak' was probably a foreign general serving a figure represented by a non-Maya hieroglyph of a spearthrower combined with an owl, a glyph that is well known from the great metropolis of Teotihuacan in the distant Valley of Mexico.
+Siyaj Kʼakʼ was probably a foreign general serving a figure represented by a non-Maya hieroglyph of a spearthrower combined with an owl, a glyph that is well known from the great metropolis of Teotihuacan in the distant Valley of Mexico.
 Spearthrower Owl may even have been the ruler of Teotihuacan.
-These recorded events strongly suggest that Siyah K’ak' led a Teotihuacan invasion that defeated the native Tikal king, who was captured and immediately executed.
-Siyah K'ak' appears to have been aided by a powerful political faction at Tikal itself; roughly at the time of the conquest, a group of Teotihuacan natives were apparently residing near the Lost World complex.
+These recorded events strongly suggest that Siyaj Kʼakʼ led a Teotihuacan invasion that defeated the native Tikal king, who was captured and immediately executed.
+Siyaj Kʼakʼ appears to have been aided by a powerful political faction at Tikal itself; roughly at the time of the conquest, a group of Teotihuacan natives were apparently residing near the Lost World complex.
 He also exerted control over other cities in the area, including Uaxactun, where he became king, but did not take the throne of Tikal for himself.
-Within a year, the son of Spearthrower Owl by the name of Yax Nuun Ayiin I (First Crocodile) had been installed as the fifteenth king of Tikal while he was still a boy, being enthroned on 13 September 379.
-He reigned for 47 years as king of Tikal, and remained a vassal of Siyah K'ak' for as long as the latter lived.
-It seems likely that Yax Nuun Ayiin I took a wife from the preexisting, defeated, Tikal dynasty and thus legitimized the right to rule of his son, Siyaj Chan K'awiil II.
+Within a year, the son of Spearthrower Owl by the name of Yax Nuun Ahiin I (First Crocodile) had been installed as the fifteenth king of Tikal while he was still a boy, being enthroned on 13 September 379.
+He reigned for 47 years as king of Tikal, and remained a vassal of Siyaj Kʼakʼ for as long as the latter lived.
+It seems likely that Yax Nuun Ayiin I took a wife from the preexisting, defeated, Tikal dynasty and thus legitimized the right to rule of his son, Siyaj Chan Kʼawiil II.